phenixtax

 Cross border movements in SAP

-Some of the questions that can help you determine the impact of VAT prior to migration
+Some of the questions that can help you determine the impact of VAT before migration

 • Do we have sufficient insight into current VAT processes including all manual adjustments, workarounds and internal quality assurances processes?

-• Are the processes specific and well-documented and are they adequate to the new environment?
+• Are the processes specific and well-documented, and are they adequate for the new environment?

 • Do we understand the scope of personnel changes that may occur as we migrate?